-- 1. The user requests a claim from the trusted claim issuer.
-A claim issuer has an identity contract deployed having a claim signer key. - 2.
-The claim issuer does some user off-chain verification based on the claim type requested.
-For example, if the claim type requested is KYC check, then the claim issuer does the KYC check for that user off-chain. - 3.
+- 2. The claim issuer does some user off-chain verification based on the claim topic requested.
+For example, if the claim topic requested is KYC check, then the claim issuer does the KYC check for that user off-chain. - 3.
 On successful verification, the claim issuer stores user data in an encrypted format in an off-chain database. - 4.
-The claim issuer then signs a message that includes the claim type, user's identity contract address and the hash of the encrypted data stored using the claim signer key. - 5.
-A claim is finally added to the user's identity contract.
-This claim majorly consists of - The claim type - The signing scheme - Claim issuer's signature - Hash of the encrypted data
+The claim issuer then signs a message that includes the claim topic, user's identity contract address and the hash of the encrypted data stored using the claim signer key. - 5.
+A claim is finally added to the user's onchainID.
+This claim majorly consists of - The claim topic - The signing scheme - Claim issuer's signature - o Hash of the encrypted data